tyrone-wu/tyrone-wu/README.md

 <img src="./octocat_.png" width="350">

-- I got my B.S. in Computer Science with a minor in Statistics at NCSU 🐺.
-And as of now, I'm currently working towards my final semester in the Accelerated Bachelor's/Master's (ABM) Program to complete my Master of Computer Science.
+- I got my B.S. in Computer Science with a minor in Statistics at NCSU 🐺, and have just recently obtained mu Masters of Computer Science through the Accelerated Bachelor's/Master's (ABM) Program.
-- When I'm not doing coursework, I'm either self-studying for the Certified Kubernetes Application Developer (CKAD) Exam, or am watching [hilariously terrible movies](https://www.reddit.com/r/badMovies/).
+- I'm a full-stack developer with a special interest in the "Ops" side of development, and I love building useful tools and being up-to-date with new technologies in the industry!

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img src="https://github-readme-stats-tyronewu547.vercel.app/api?username=tyrone-wu&count_private=true&show_icons=true&hide_rank=true&theme=calm" />